 Francis logs into the desktop application and prints a sheet for every patient he has to visit today.

-Francis has now a lot of paper with him; he chooses which one he will use shortly and visits the patients in different rooms.
+Francis has now a lot of paper with him; he chooses which paper sheets he will use shortly and visits the patients in different rooms.

 He notes on those sheets everything he does, when he does it and how the patient reacted if necessary.